pdinklag/JSFML/README.md

 Furthermore, there are some platform-specific requirements that are listed below.

 ###Windows
 Windows XP SP2 or higher is required.
-Furthermore, the _Microsoft Visual C++ 2010 Redistributable Package_ needs to be installed.
+Furthermore, the _Visual C++ Redistributable for Visual Studio 2013_ needs to be installed.

 ###Linux
 Generally, it is recommended to install the latest updates from your distribution's vendor.
 For windows, an X window environment is required.